suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 the constant string "SUIT Payload Encryption".

-- The COSE_KDF_Context.SuppPubInfo.protected field MUST contain the serialized content of the recipient_header_pr_map field, which contains (among other fields) the content key distribution algorithm identifier.
+- The COSE_KDF_Context.SuppPubInfo.protected field MUST contain the serialized content of the recipient_header_map_esdh field, which contains (among other fields) the identifier of the content key distribution method.

 ~~~
 PartyInfoSender = (